 An important research initiative at IAVI is developing vaccine technologies that make it possible to deliver immunogens into the body in a way that induces long-lasting antiviral immune responses.
 Two technologies to accomplish this goal are being investigated by IAVI and its partners.

-One technology is to use replicating viral vectors.
-Researchers at IAVI are primarily using the vesicular stomatitis virus (VSV).
-They are working on a modified VSV vector that incorporates an HIV Envelope gene and testing it in preclinical studies.
-The VSV vector is designed to be used as a preventive vaccine, but this approach may also have important therapeutic applications.
-Another VSV vector was used in one of the Ebola vaccines that was tested during the 2014-2016 outbreak.
+One technology is to use a replicating viral vector, and researchers at IAVI are primarily focusing on vesicular stomatitis virus (VSV).
+They are working on a modified VSV vector that incorporates an HIV Envelope gene and are testing it in preclinical studies.
+The VSV vector is designed to be used as a preventive vaccine, but this approach may also have therapeutic applications.

 The second technology IAVI is exploring as a way to deliver vaccine immunogens is messenger RNA (mRNA). mRNA directs synthesis of proteins inside cells that your body needs to perform its many functions.
 Scientists are now investigating how to use mRNA to direct cells to make proteins that will elicit immune responses against pathogens like the influenza virus or HIV.